Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Introduction

-Classical billiards (CBs) with the shape of the DB have a chaotic dynamics.
-According to the Bohigas-Giannoni-Schmit conjecture the fluctuation properties in the energy spectra of nonrelativistic quantum systems with a chaotic classical counterpart are universal~\cite{Berry1977a,Berry1979,Casati1980,Bohigas1984} and coincide with those of random matrices from the Gaussian orthogonal ensemble (GOE) for time-reversal (\Ti) invariant systems and the Gaussian unitary ensemble (GUE) if \T invariance is violated.
-In the region of the conical valleys, that are located on, respectively, three of the corners of the first Brillouin zone~\cite{Wallace1947}, the two sets of valley eigenstates are well described by Dirac-Hamiltonians for massless spin-1/2 quasiparticles~\cite{Beenakker2008,Neto2009}.
-Therefore, we also investigated in Ref.~\cite{Zhang2021} properties of relativistic neutrino billiards (NBs) of the same shape introduced in Ref.~\cite{Berry1987}, that are governed by the Weyl equation~\cite{Weyl1929} for a spin-1/2 particle.
-The associated Dirac Hamiltonian is not invariant under time reversal, so the spectral properties of NBs with the shape of a chaotic CB typically coincide with those of random matrices from the GUE, if the shape has no additional geometric symmetry.
+The objective of~\cite{Zhang2021} and the present work was the numerical and experimental study of the properties of DBs and corresponding GBs and HKBs, whose boundary has a $C_3$ symmetry, especially in the relativistic region aorund the DPs.
+In the region of the conical valleys, that are located on, respectively, three of the corners of the first Brillouin zone~\cite{Wallace1947}, the two sets of valley eigenstates are well described by Dirac Hamiltonians for massless spin-1/2 quasiparticles~\cite{Beenakker2008,Neto2009}.
+Therefore, we also investigated in Ref.~\cite{Zhang2021} properties of relativistic neutrino billiards (NBs) of corresponding shape.
+They were introduced in Ref.~\cite{Berry1987}, and are governed by the Weyl equation~\cite{Weyl1929} for a spin-1/2 particle.
+The associated Dirac Hamiltonian is not invariant under time reversal, so the spectral properties of NBs with the shape of a chaotic billiard typically coincide with those of random matrices from the GUE, if the shape has no geometric symmetries.
 It has been demonstrated in Refs.~\cite{Yupei2016,Yupei2022} that the spectral properties of GBs and NBs of corresponding shape do not coincide~\cite{Silvestrov2007,Ponomarenko2008,Libisch2009,Wurm2009,Huang2010,Wurm2011,Rycerz2012,Rycerz2013,Polini2013,Dietz2015,Dietz2016}.
 These discrepancies were attributed to intervalley scattering at the boundary of GBs~\cite{Wurm2009,Rycerz2012,Rycerz2013}.
-Similar observations were made for HKBs~\cite{Maimaiti2020,Zhang2021},
+Similar observations were made for HKBs~\cite{Maimaiti2020,Zhang2021}.